 The NTSB has issued recommendations to the FAA and National Civil Aviation Agency of Brazil to order checks for wire chafing on the pitch trim controls of Embraer E-series aircraft after an incident in Atlanta in November.
 A Republic Airlines EMB-175 lost pitch trim control shortly after takeoff Nov.
 9. The captain tried to engage the autopilot but it wouldn’t activate.
 He quickly diagnosed the problem but the autopilot/pitch trim wouldn’t disconnect.

 Both pilots had to use two hands to keep the nose down before the first officer’s switch finally worked and they were able to retrim the plane.
-Investigators found a chafed wire in the captain’s control column caused by contact with an safety wire pigtail.
+Investigators found a chafed wire in the captain’s control column caused by contact with a safety wire pigtail.
 Republic inspected its other EMB-170/175s and found nine other aircraft with similar chafing.

-Small things that can lead to potential disasters.
+Small things can lead to potential disasters.

 A narrow-body airliner such as the Boeing 737NG has as much as 40 miles of wiring and the wide-body Boeing 747 has 150 miles of wires.
 This wiring is the EWIS and is as critical as any avionics.

 The penetrations are sized to be as small as practical so as to not weaken the structure or reduce its stiffness.
-This can result in clearances between the wiring and the adjacent air frame as small as 1/4 inch.
-A 1/4″ is not much when wiring is subjected to the stresses and strains of flight and can easily result in chafe, systems failure (as in the Avweb story) or worse yet arcing and sparking.
+This can result in clearances between the wiring and the adjacent airframe as small as 1/4 inch.
+A 1/4″ is not much when wiring is subjected to the stresses and strains of flight and can easily result in chafe, systems failure (as in the Avweb story), or worse yet arcing and sparking.